-Adding into the considerably small number of Thanksgiving-themed slashers, and seemingly running on a very simplistic formula, Kristy follows Justine, a studious college girl who decided to stay on campus while her boyfriend and friends go home for Thanksgiving.
-In the first fifteen minutes, we see how alone she is and, save for a couple of guards, the whole place is pretty much her own oyster, so wasn't too long before she ran out of chores and other personal stuff to do and decided to go out and buy herself a snack or two.
+Adding into the considerably small number of Thanksgiving-themed slashers (and seemingly running on a very simplistic formula), Kristy follows Justine, a studious college girl who decided to stay on campus while her boyfriend and friends go home for Thanksgiving.
+In the first fifteen minutes, we see how alone she is and, save for a couple of guards, the whole place is pretty much her own oyster, so isn't too long before she ran out of chores and other personal stuff to do and decided to go out and buy herself a snack or two.

-Driving to a nearby convenience store, Justine encounters Violet, a hooded punkette with a knack for piercings who definitely gave her the chills, even more so when it became apparent she followed her all the way to campus.
+Driving to a nearby convenience store, Justine encounters Violet, a hooded punkette with a knack for piercings who definitely gave her the chills, even more so when it becomes apparent she followed her all the way to campus.
 The thing is, Violet isn't alone; with her is a trio of masked and hooded men who are a part of an online Satanic cult dedicated on murdering random girls who they all nicknamed "Kristy", recording the kills and sharing it on a site as a sign of dedication to their war against God.
-Chased through empty hallways and libraries, and bearing witness as they murder anybody that got in the way, it soon became apparent for Justine that the only way to live through their game of Cat-and-Mouse is to fight back.
+Chased through empty hallways and libraries, bearing witness as they murder anybody that got in the way, it soon becomes dead clear for Justine that the only way to live through their game of Cat-and-Mouse is to fight back.

-For truth's worth, Kristy isn't really all that; as mentioned above, it's a simple movie about a girl being stalked by a pack of merciless killers so it relies a lot on building tension, meaning we get a lot of scenes in the dark where a killer or two are just feet away from our lead, people calling out in a thick fog, and all of those classic slasher cliches.
-It works, I'll give the movie that, but comparing this with its ilk, Kristy hadn't done much to improve, especially if the kills (though plentiful) wasn't all that inventive and some little plot holes and inconsistencies still goti n the way.
+For truth's worth, Kristy isn't really anything new; as mentioned above, it's a simple movie about a girl being stalked by a pack of merciless killers so it relies a lot on building tension, meaning we get scenes in the dark where a killer or two are just feet away from our lead, people calling out in thick fog, and all of those classic slasher cliches.
+It works, I'll give the movie that, but comparing this with its ilk, Kristy hasn't done much to improve itself, especially when the kills (though plentiful) weren't all that inventive and some little plot holes and inconsistencies still got in the way.
 (How the heck can the Kristy killers text if they use cellphone jammers?)

 The movie ends with an indication that there might be more coming from this murder-cult.
 Should this be a hint of a future sequel at hand or not, Kristy's simplistic campus slasher is watchable on its own, either rented for a viewing or bought for your growing collection.
 It may not had brought out anything out of the ordinary for our bodycounting kicks but at least it played the game right.